andyzhangstat/SLSVD2/README.md

 ## Python Ecosystem Context

-**SLSVD** establishes itself as a valuable enhancement to the Python ecosystem.
+**SLSVD2** establishes itself as a valuable enhancement to the Python ecosystem.
 There is no function in the Python package `scikit-learn` has similar functionality,  our implementation uses Majorization-Minimization and Coordinate Descent algorithms.